forus-labs/cauldron/nitrogen/README.md

 ## Configuration

 Nitrogen's configuration can be set in the `nitrogen` section of your pubspec.yaml.
-For most cases, the default configuration works out of the box.
+In most cases, the default configuration works out of the box.

 ### Example